There is an option for the schools to submit a Joint Team application.

 - In STARS, Athletic Directors must add the minimum number of students required to field a team (minimum numbers can be found on page 32 of the BCSS Handbook)

-- We reccommend registering all possible teams even if you are not sure if the school will field a team in that sport.
+- We recommend registering all possible teams even if you are not sure if the school will field a team in that sport.
 This will help to avoid fines for missed/late teams and no fines are incurred for not fielding a team in a registered sport

-Final Roster Deadline
+Roster Registration Deadline

 - In STARS, Athletic Directors must add any remaining student-athletes to the team rosters by this date.
 If the minimum number has not already been met the roster will be locked, the Athletic Director will need to contact BCSS and fines will apply.